inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 point or network share to access the data if you wish to successfully hit the cache with the layer's URI.
 For example you could have all users mount your data to the same place.
-Under Unix like operating systems this could look something like this:
+Under Unix-like operating systems this could look something like this:

 :file:`/mnt/gisdata/jk.sqlite`

-Under Windows you could always the same drive letter and path the to share e.g.:
+Under Windows you could always the same drive letter and path to the share, e.g.:

 :file:`Z:\\gisdata\\jk.sqlite`